Deposit guarantee in Europe

 Determination of applicable deposit guarantee scheme for a bank

-Deposit guarantee schemes are statutory systems protecting deposits and maintained by the deposit bank's home country.
-Deposits within the scope of a scheme are covered regardless of the depositor's country of residence or nationality.
+The deposit guarantee is a statutory scheme maintained by the deposit bank’s home country and protects deposits regardless of the depositor’s residence or nationality.

-The deposit bank's permanent domicile determines the country whose deposit guarantee scheme the bank falls within.
-As regards deposit banks operating in several countries, the responsibilities and duties of each national deposit guarantee scheme are determined based on whether the deposit bank has a subsidiary or branch in the country, or whether it operates on a cross-border basis without a permanent establishment.
+The home country of the deposit bank determines which country’s deposit guarantee scheme the bank falls under.
+When a deposit bank operates in multiple countries, the responsibilities and roles between national deposit guarantee schemes in a compensation situation are determined based on whether the bank has a subsidiary, a branch, or operates from another country without a permanent establishment in the host country.

 All Finnish deposit banks are covered by the Finnish deposit guarantee scheme.

-- A Finnish deposit bank refers to a deposit bank which has been granted authorisation in Finland.
+- A Finnish deposit bank refers to a bank whose home country is Finland.

-- A foreign deposit bank’s subsidiary operating in Finland is also considered a Finnish deposit bank from the perspective of deposit guarantee.
+- A subsidiary of a foreign deposit bank operating in Finland is also considered a Finnish deposit bank in terms of deposit guarantee.

-Foreign banks operating in Finland are covered by the deposit guarantee of their home country.
+Foreign banks operating in Finland are covered by the deposit guarantee scheme of their home country.

-- Where a foreign bank has a branch in Finland, the Financial Stability Authority pays deposit guarantee compensations to the depositors of the branch on behalf of the deposit guarantee scheme of the deposit bank’s home country.
-In this context, a branch refers to a permanent establishment of a bank from another EEA country in Finland, from which the bank pursues its business activities in Finland.
+- If a foreign bank has a branch in Finland, the Financial Stability Authority pays deposit guarantee compensation to the branch’s depositors on behalf of the deposit guarantee scheme of the bank’s home country.
+In this context, a branch refers to a permanent establishment in Finland of a bank from another EU or EEA country, from which the bank conducts business in Finland.

-We maintain a list of deposit guarantee schemes applicable to banks operating in Finland.
-You can check the home country and deposit guarantee scheme applicable to your deposit bank on the list.
+The Financial Stability Authority maintains a list of deposit guarantee schemes applicable to banks operating in Finland.
+You can check the home country and deposit guarantee scheme applicable to the bank in quesition on the list.

 The payment of deposit guarantee compensation for foreign branches of banks

-To make the payment of deposit guarantee compensation to depositors as quick and easy as possible, the deposit guarantee scheme in the country the branch is located in pays deposit guarantee compensation on behalf of the deposit guarantee scheme of the bank’s home country.
+To make the payment of deposit guarantee compensation to depositors as easy and quick as possible, the deposit guarantee scheme in the country the branch is located in pays deposit guarantee compensation on behalf of the deposit guarantee scheme of the bank’s home country.
 In these cases, the deposit guarantee scheme in the bank’s home country makes the decisions concerning deposit guarantee compensation and funds the compensation.
-The deposit guarantee scheme in the country the branch is located in only carries out the reimbursement of the compensation.
+The deposit guarantee scheme in the host country of the branch is responsible solely for the payment of the compensation.

 The future of deposit guarantees in Europe